 He’s a member of the Television Academy of Arts and Sciences (ATAS), the Producers Guild of America (PGA) and held a seat on the board of directors of CINE.

 Finkelpearl comes from a family with a footprint in showbiz.
-His cousins include brother comedians, Seth & Josh Meyers ("Saturday Night Live," "That 70’s Show," "MadTV"), Emmy-award winning Hollywood editor, Debra Light, and Leo Robin, the American songwriter who penned, among other classics, "Diamonds Are A Girl’s Best Friend," "Blue Hawaii," and "Thanks for the Memory."
+His cousins include brother comedians, Seth & Josh Meyers ("Late Night, SNL," "That 70’s Show," "MadTV"), Emmy-award winning Hollywood editor, Debra Light, and Leo Robin, the Oscar-winning American songwriter who penned, among other classics, "Diamonds Are A Girl’s Best Friend," "Blue Hawaii," and "Thanks for the Memory."

 Finkelpearl is repped by Adam Leibner at N.S.
 Bienstock/New York City.